-SEE THE PATIENT SURVEYS FROM NEOBLADDER AND ILEAL CONDUIT SURVIVORS ON OUR WEBSITE: WWW.BLADDERCANCER.ORG.AU/STORIES
+SEE THE PATIENT SURVEYS FROM NEOBLADDER AND ILEAL CONDUIT SURVIVORS ON OUR WEBSITE: WWW.BLADDERCANCER.ORG.AU/BLADDER-CANCER-RESOURCES/ a.
+Ileal Conduit

 10 a.
 Ileal Conduit An opening in the abdomen and a tube with an external bag to collect urine, sometimes called an urostomy.